ABC Analysis – The Complete Guide

 Example 1: ABC Analysis in Customer Segmentation

 ABC analysis can also be performed for the customer or client base to understand the market and strategize your business plans.
-ABC analysis for customers can be based on four primary metrics: revenue potential, support costs, sales revenue, and contribution margin.
+ABC analysis example for customers can be based on four primary metrics: revenue potential, support costs, sales revenue, and contribution margin.

 Implementing the ABC analysis for customers